Hike the southernmost trek at the edge of the world, the Dientes de Navarino Circuit on Isla Navarino

 On this pioneer-adventure in the mountains of Dientes de Navarino, you will land right in the middle of Tierra del Fuego’s mystic beauty.
 Hike through wet swampland and quaint forests of beech trees before you finally reach the sharp teeth, Los Dientes, of Navarino Island.
 These natural jewels are embedded in small blue-lustrous lagoons.
 Also hike through the southern end of the world to watch beavers building their dams, while resisting the extremely strong gusts of wind that indicate the closeness of Cape Horn.

 - The group size for this trip has a minimum of 3 people and a maximum of 8.

 - The offered departure dates include the possibility of booking other people.
 Individual and/or private tours/departure dates are available on request.

 - Best season: from December to April.

 Excellent physical fitness and team spirit are necessary requirements for this tour.
 Moreover, you should be able to walk long distances (4 to 8 hours a day) on muddy, rocky and sometimes snowy trails carrying your own backpack of 50 - 60 liter (10-13 kg / 22–29 lbs).
-Your personal items, camping mat, and sleeping bag, as well as some meals for the trekking days, have to be carried by yourself .
+Your personal items, camping mat, and sleeping bag, as well as box lunch for the trekking days, have to be carried by yourself .

 Porters carry the expedition tents, all cooking equipment and set up camp.
 NO EXTRA COSTS FOR PORTERS!